Sensitive Data Discovery helps ensure that sensitive and regulated data is not being stored unnecessarily.

 - Non-MiWorkspace units.
 Unit IT staff can request that their unit's computers and networked storage be included in the twice-yearly Sensitive Data Discovery checks by contacting the ITS Service Center.

-The checks help you identify files with sensitive data you may have forgotten about and prompt you to review those files to see if they are still needed.
-They also help the university comply with laws and regulations governing the storage of sensitive and regulated data.
+The checks help identify files that may contain sensitive data and prompt a review those files to see if they are still needed.
+The checks also help the university comply with laws and regulations governing the storage of sensitive and regulated data.

-Information Assurance uses a software tool that automatically checks for potentially sensitive information.
-Our team will work with you and your unit staff to help review the results and take appropriate action.
+IA uses a software tool that automatically checks for potentially sensitive information.
+IA staff members will work with you and your unit staff to help review the results and take appropriate action.

 What the Sensitive Data Discovery Tool Does

 The Sensitive Data Discovery tool: